 Summer is the time when we do a lot of living outdoors.
 Take advantage of cool evening breezes by firing up the barbeque and eating outside to keep your home cool.
 You could use a natural repellent like citronella candles or lemon eucalyptus oil to keep the mozzies at bay, or use a large mosquito net to enclose an eating area.
 If you're outside during the day, you could chose umbrellas and shaded areas to protect you from the sun's rays.

 If you're having a party or barbeque, or you're out and about at picnics or outdoor events, try to avoid disposable plates and cutlery and help reduce waste.
 Carry a re-usable drink bottle rather than buying lots of drinks in plastic bottles.
-If there are no recycling facilities where you're picnicking or camping, bring your recycling home, including food scraps which you can compost at home (your garden and worms will love you for it).
+If there are no recycling facilities where you're picnicking or camping, bring your recycling home, including food scraps which you can compost at home.

 Whether cooking indoors or outdoors, plan your meals before you shop and store your food properly.
 This will avoid food waste in the heat of summer and reduce rotting food going to landfill.